UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_ca.rst

 Step 2 - Start a Simulation
 -----------------------------------------

-A simulation environment has been provided for you as part of the synchronous tutorial material, namely gz_example_robot_description, which includes a launch file sim_robot.launch.py.
+A simulation environment has been provided for you as part of the synchronous tutorial material, namely ``gz_example_robot_description``, which includes a launch file ``sim_robot.launch.py``.

 If we wanted to use a joystick/gamepad for teleoperation, then here would be a good place to put a additional node to run.
-As we will use the teleop_twist_keyboard package, its easier to have this in a separate terminal.
+If you are using the ``teleop_twist_keyboard`` package this should not be included in the launch file, as you will need to read keystrokes this does not behave as well with a launch file.
+Its easier to have this in a separate terminal.

 A simple launch file called ``map_maker.launch.py`` should look something like the file below.